tryvinci/docs/vinci.md

 <Steps>
  ### Create account
- Visit [https://tryvinci.com](https://tryvinci.com) and sign up for an account.
+ Visit [https://app.tryvinci.com](https://app.tryvinci.com) and sign up for an account.

  ### Generate API key
- Navigate to your dashboard and create a new API key.
+ Navigate to your [API dashboard](https://app.tryvinci.com/dashboard/api) and create a new API key.
 Your API key will look like `sk-...`.

  ### Add balance